 These plans—Dividend and Retention Programs—provide a return premium, such as a dividend, to the insured after the policy expires.
 A sliding scale dividend plan and retention plan are “participating,” which means loss experience determines the size of the dividend.

-Each risk financing option has its own benefits.
+Each of these three risk financing options has its own benefits.
 However, depending on what makes the most sense for your company will determine which option you should go with.
-It’s important to work with a good Broker who can tailor the risk financing plan to meet your company’s needs.
+It’s important to work with a good Broker who can tailor the risk financing plan to meet your company’s specific needs.

-To learn more about each plan and additional financial methods, download our eBook for more information, or reach out to us today!
+To learn more about each plan and additional financial methods, download our eBook, "Risk Financing Methods for Trade Contractors," for more information.
+You may also reach out to us today!